 5.1 At the outset we will agree the basis on which we will charge you and our engagement arrangements in respect of fees and expenses.

-5.3 Standard hourly rates where appropriate are charged for different types of work and according to the seniority of any person who handles any part of your matter for you.
+5.4 Standard hourly rates where appropriate are charged for different types of work and according to the experience of any person who handles any part of your matter for you.

-5.5 Time spent on your matter is recorded daily on our computer system and includes but is not limited to:
+5.6 Time spent on your matter may include but is not limited to:

 • advising/attending you in meetings (which may involve more than one Royds Withy King representative) and communicating with you by letter, e-mail and on the telephone;